Lucy Knight: Season 5

-At the beginning of her rotation at County General, she was popular with the attendings and nurses, who often treated her as another colleague.
-Lucy does run into trouble with Nurse Carol Hathaway after she asks for help with an IV.
-Lucy, unable to start an IV asks Carol for help and does not own up to Carter that she cannot start one until they end up in a trauma where she admits the truth.
-Carter was furious at her for lying to him and said if she ever did so again she would be off his rotation permanently, and the relationship between them was never quite the same.
-Lucy wound up in trouble with Carter again after a Halloween party at her med school gets out of control and two students nearly die.
-Angry about work that has been thrown at him at the last minute, Carter leaves Lucy in charge of the party even though, as RA, that is his responsibility.
-Carter blames Lucy for him losing his RA position and they fight again when Carter overrules her on a case where Lucy's judgment was correct, with Lucy then making comments on her Palm Pilot that Carter accidentally hears that describe his condescending treatment of her.
-Carter and Lucy eventually come to an agreement after the episode "The Good Fight" when the pair spend a day and evening searching for a little girl's father who has the same extremely rare blood type as she does.
+At the beginning of her rotation at County General, Lucy is popular with the attendings and nurses.
+Lucy encounters conflict with Nurse Carol Hathaway after she asks for help with an IV.
+Lucy, unable to start an IV asks Carol for help and does not admit to Carter that she cannot start one until they wind up in a trauma situation.
+Carter is furious at her for lying to him and says if she ever does so again she will be off his rotation permanently.
+Carter again is angry with her after a Halloween party at her med school dormitory spirals out of control and two students nearly die.
+Angry about work that has been thrown at him at the last minute, Carter leaves Lucy in charge of the party even though, as Resident Assistant (RA) at the dormitory, this is his responsibility.
+Carter blames Lucy for him losing his RA position and they fight again when Carter overrules her on a case where Lucy's judgment was correct.
+He then accidentally hears a recording on Lucy's Palm Pilot in which she describes his condescending treatment and is again upset.

-Although the pair find the father, the girl's condition remains critical as the story ends and it is not clear whether the blood donation came in time to help save her.
-At the end of this episode, Carter and Lucy reconcile over the efforts they made.
-During this episode, Lucy reveals to Carter that she was brought up by her mother, and that she did not know her father.
+Carter and Lucy eventually reconcile after the episode "The Good Fight" when the pair spend a day and evening searching for a little girl's father who has the same extremely rare blood type as she does.
+Although the pair find the father, the girl's condition remains critical and the episode does not clarify whether the blood donation came in time to help save her.
+During this episode, Lucy reveals to Carter that she was brought up by her mother, and that she never knew her father.